StefanGrozde/crm-app/SESSION_MEMORY_FEATURE.md

 - **Session Info**: View detailed information about your current session
 - **Clear Session**: Manually clear your saved session
 - **Debug Panel**: Real-time status indicators in the debug panel
+- **Seamless Restoration**: No loading messages - sessions restore silently in the background

 ## How It Works